Chapter Eighty Five IV

 Bashful and Sneezy heard the shots coming from their barracks.
 They’re running now, other soldiers look in their direction, but it’s a military base.
 There are lots of gunshots, target ranges, sniper practice.
 Still, men are on alert, this is the place where Hasan, an Army psychiatrist terrorist, had walked around shooting soldiers at will.
 They approach the building cautiously, when, out of nowhere, hands find pressure points on their shoulders near the neck and they are led passively up the steps and into their quarters.
 They’re shoved inside, never saw who had come up behind them and delivered such pain it was impossible to do anything but cooperate.

 “Ah, Bashful and Sneezy, welcome home dwarfs, I’m Snow White,” I tug at my hair, “Okay, Snow Black.”
 I nod to Nikko, “This is my evil stepsister, Cruella.
-I know I’m mixing my fairly tales, tough shit.”
+I know I’m mixing my fairy tales, tough shit.”

 The men don’t know what to do.
 Their buddies are all over the floor, bleeding and broken, a train wreck without the train.